cchudzicki-ocw-testing/3.020-spring-2021/content/pages/schedule.md

 title: Calendar
 uid: 0cf92f71-39da-412d-b0d4-49a999b084a9
 ---
+The table below is intended to give independent learners an idea of the timings of readings, lectures, and assignments in order to plan a course of study.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Session
 {{< thclose >}}{{< thopen >}}